i-am-tanni/rxpxct/README.md

 REXPaint by Kyzrati is an app for creating ascii art.
-This is a tool for converting REXPaint CP437 encoded xml exports into unicode encoded text and the color format used by your game.
+This is a tool for converting REXPaint CP437 encoded xml exports into unicode encoded text with the color format used by your game.
 The color format is defined in json.
-Templates are provided under /formats.
+Templates are provided under `/formats/`.

+## To Run
 ```sh
 gleam run ./path/to/rexpaint_export.xml ./path/to/format.json
 ```